BumpNet: A Sparse MLP Framework for Learning PDE Solutions

 \subsection{Related Work}

 Radial basis function (RBF) methods have a long history in computational science as meshless alternatives to traditional PDE solvers \cite{belytschko_meshless_1996,bollig_solution_2012,wang2017,montazer2018radial}.
 PDE solving with RBF methods is typically based on a collocation approach, where the PDE residue of the basis-function approximation is minimized on a chosen set of points \cite{zhang2000,kansa1990, kansa1990a}.
-Radial Basis Function (RBF) neural networks were introduced in \cite{broomhead_multivariable_nodate} as a framework for multivariable functional interpolation by interpreting learning in neural networks as an interpolation task.
+Radial Basis Function (RBF) neural networks were introduced in \cite{broomhead1988radial} as a framework for multivariable functional interpolation by interpreting learning in neural networks as an interpolation task.

-Neural networks are interpreted as adaptive basis functions expansions in \cite{cyr_robust_nodate}, leading to a new training strategy that alternates between least squares and gradient descent (LSGD).
+Neural networks are interpreted as adaptive basis functions expansions in \cite{cyr2020robust}, leading to a new training strategy that alternates between least squares and gradient descent (LSGD).
 In a similar vein, the ``Extreme Learning Machine'' (ELM) \cite{huang_extreme_2006} employs two-layer feedforward neural networks (SLFNs) that avoid iterative tuning by randomly assigning hidden node weights and analytically solving for output weights using a least-squares approach.
 Physics-informed radial basis neural networks have been shown to outperform conventional PINNs on problems with fine-scale features and irregular domains \cite{bai2023a}.

 The most related methodology to the proposed BumpNet framework is SPINN\cite{ramabathiran2021}, which is a sparse, interpretable neural network architecture for solving PDEs.
-Rather than purely using sigmoids to build the basis functions, SPINN still computes explicitly the distance between input and each bump centers, followed by neural-network approximations to the kernel function.
+Rather than purely using sigmoids to build the basis functions, SPINN still computes explicitly the distance between input and each bump center, followed by neural-network approximations to the kernel function.
 SPINN is not designed for operator learning.
 We compare Bump-PINNs and Bump-EDNN to SPINN in the experimental section.
-The result shows that BumpNet achieves improved speed and accuracy.
+The results demonstrate that BumpNet achieves improved speed and accuracy.